Toyota Land Cruiser: History

 In 1950, the Korean War created demand for a military light utility vehicle.
 The United States government ordered 100 vehicles with the then-new Willys specifications and tasked Toyota to manufacture them.
 The Toyota "Jeep" BJ prototype was developed in January 1951.
 This came from the demand for military-type utility vehicles, much like the British Land Rover Series 1 that was developed in 1948.
 The Jeep BJ was larger than the original U.S. Jeep and more powerful courtesy of its Type B 3.4-litre six-cylinder OHV Four-stroke petrol engine which generated a power output of 85 PS at 3,600 rpm and 215 N·m of torque at 1,600 rpm.
 It had a part-time four-wheel drive system like the Jeep.
 However, and unlike the Jeep, the Jeep BJ had no low-range transfer case.
 In July 1951, Toyota's test driver Ichiro Taira drove the next generation of the Jeep BJ prototype up to the sixth stage of Mount Fuji, the first vehicle to climb that height.
 The test was overseen by the National Police Agency (NPA).
-Impressed by this feat, the NPA quickly placed an order for 289 of these offroad vehicles, making the Jeep BJ their official patrol car.
+Impressed by this feat, the NPA quickly placed an order for 289 of these off-road vehicles, making the Jeep BJ their official patrol car.

 For the first two years, manufacture was exclusively to order and in small volumes.
 In 1953, however, regular production of the "Toyota Jeep BJ" began at the Toyota Honsya Plant (rolling chassis assembly).
 The body assembly and painting was done at Arakawa Bankin Kogyo KK, later known as ARACO (now an affiliate of Toyota Auto Body Company).
 The "Toyota Jeep BJ" Series was introduced in the following variants: